 the sum of the funding that the Tribe would otherwise receive for the PSFA in accordance with a funding formula or other allocation method established under title 23 or chapter 53 of title 49, United States Code; and

 such additional amounts as the Secretary determines equal the amounts that would have been withheld for the costs of the Bureau of Indian Affairs for administration of the program or project.

+any other funds required by section 516(a) of the Indian Self-Determination and Education Assistance Act (25 U.S.C. § 5396), as made applicable to the Program by 23 U.S.C. § 207(l)(8).

 § 663.251 When must the Secretary transfer to a Tribe the funds identified in a funding agreement?